 The Automotive Industry

-Another example is the car industry.
+Another market-based pricing example is the car industry.
 A highly competitive and saturated industry where market-based pricing is very prevalent.
 Just take a look at the pricing of the latest Honda and Toyota models, they’re virtually the same.

 A market-based pricing strategy can be effective, so long as what you’re selling is congruent with what your competitor is selling.
 Obviously, if that industry is particularly saturated, market-based pricing is likely to give you an accurate pricing point that will allow you to remain competitive.
 But you will need to focus on adding superior value compared to your competitors.